 A forecast price to earnings (P/E) ratio of 12 suggests this pessimism is priced-in and that a 7.1% yield is worth the risk but this valuation is actually pretty average compared to peers and dividend cover is on the slim side at 1.15 times profits.
 Moreover, the growing possibility of a recession in the not-too-distant future could hit Jupiter hard as people rush to withdraw their money.
 As such, I think there are probably safer opportunities elsewhere.

 CFD-provider Plus 500 (LSE: PLUS) is yet another FTSE 250 stock under pressure.
 It’s also got something of a track record with short sellers.

 Back in January, I highlighted that the company had climbed to the top of the market’s ‘most-hated’ leaderboard.
 Only a couple of weeks later, Plus’s value plummeted after it warned on profits.
 It’s still well over 50% lower in price today than where it was at the beginning of February.

-Considering that 6.8% of its stock is still being shorted, it seems some in the market think there could be more pain ahead, perhaps due to ongoing concerns surrounding new regulations on the industry or speculative traders losing interest in Bitcoin (Plus benefits hugely from the cryptocurrency craze).
+Considering that 6.8% of its stock is still being shorted, it seems some in the market think there could be more pain ahead, perhaps due to ongoing concerns surrounding new regulations on the industry or speculative traders losing interest in Bitcoin.

 Since it hasn’t generated anywhere near the same level of interest from the shorting community, I believe IG Group remains a safer pick over Plus just now, even if the latter’s battered valuation (7 times forecast earnings) does stir my contrarian tendencies.